kaane5662/sep11-freedom-project/entries/entry03.md

     watch: true
 }
 ```
 because I had to use an development source.
-Later, I had to edit the code of package.json in order to include ```"build": webpack``` in the scripts section, however there was a tiny error I made and didn't realize untill I opened a [stack overflow](https://stackoverflow.com/questions/40439277/package-json-actually-in-json-not-just-javascript) tab.
+Later, I had to edit the code of package.json in order to include ```"build": webpack``` in the scripts section, however there was a tiny error I made and didn't realize until I opened a [stack overflow](https://stackoverflow.com/questions/40439277/package-json-actually-in-json-not-just-javascript) tab.
 My problem was I entered
 ```js
 "scripts": {
     "test": "echo \"Error: no test specified\" && exit 1"